Residence Life Philosophy

 “Open Hours” provide resident students the opportunity for informal interaction and interpersonal growth within the context of the residence hall atmosphere.
 Additionally, there are social events which can provide students the opportunity to meet other students within a group context.
 It is expected that students conduct themselves with discretion and respect for the rights of others.

 The following hours have been designated as open for visitation: Sunday-Thursday (noon -11 p.m.) and Friday and Saturday (noon - 1 a.m.)
-Outcomes as outlined in the “Standards of Conduct” section will be imposed for violations.
-Overnight visitation by members of the opposite gender is prohibited.
-Violations involving overnight visitation are considered serious misconduct.
+See “Guest Housing” above for more information.